javexed/nextcloud/README.md

   -  database user: nextcloud
   -  database password: mystrongpassword
   -  database name: nextcloud
   -  database server: db

 And leave the rest as default.

-Then you can continue the installation with the super user.
+Then you can continue the installation with the admin user.